DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Experiments

 \section{Experiments}

-We experiment with DiSProD on a variety of deterministic and stochastic environments and evaluate its robustness to long horizon planning, its ability to work with sparse rewards, and its performance in high-dimensional action spaces.
+We experiment with \disprodSpace on a variety of deterministic and stochastic environments and evaluate its robustness to long horizon planning, its ability to work with sparse rewards, and its performance in high-dimensional action spaces.
+For this purpose, we conduct extensive experiments on simulated and real-world environments with increasing complexity.

-For this purpose, we conduct extensive experiments on several simulated and real-world environments with increasing complexity, as shown in \Cref{fig:exp_setup}.
-We use three OpenAI Gym \cite{brockman2016openai} environments (Cart Pole, Mountain Car, and Pendulum) to evaluate the \emph{robustness} of the compared planners in terms of stochasticity, planning horizon, and reward sparsity.
+We use three OpenAI Gym environments (Cart Pole, Mountain Car, and Pendulum) to evaluate the \emph{robustness} of the compared planners in terms of stochasticity, planning horizon, and reward sparsity.
+The original OpenAI Gym environments are deterministic.
+We therefore enhance these environments by explicitly adding noise into the model and using it as a part of the dynamics $T(\bm{s},\bm{a},\bm{\epsilon})$.
+Further details are in the full paper.
+For the discussion, it suffices to note that we parameterize the amount of noise using a scalar $\alpha$ and can therefore evaluate planners' performance as a function of stochasticity in the dynamics.

 In addition, we developed a new Gym environment that models a simplified vehicle dynamics, elaborating over the Dubins' car model \cite{dubins1957curves}.
 In particular, the agent can control the change in linear $(\Delta v_t)$ and angular velocity $(\Delta \omega_t)$ instead of controlling the velocities directly, and the maximum change $(\overline{\Delta{v}}, \overline{\Delta{\omega}})$ is limited to a small value.
 This model is still inaccurate because it ignores friction, inertia, actuation noise and localization noise, but it provides an acceptable approximation.
 We then use this model to plan in a physics simulator with asynchronous execution.
 Specifically, the planner is used to control a TurtleBot in Gazebo simulation via a Robot Operating System~(ROS) interface.